Tuberous Sclerosis Australia was established as The Australasian Tuberous Sclerosis Society in 1981.

 Michelle Purkiss – Committee Member

 Michelle has always been happiest when she is working on things that make a difference.
 Through her consultancy career, she spent a lot of time working with pharmaceutical companies, hospitals and government organisations.
-After Clare (TSA’s General Manager) asked for her help with how to get a topical cream listed on the PBS, Michelle became interested in TSA’s work and how it was improving the quality of life for people with TSC.
+After Clare (TSA’s former General Manager) asked for her help with how to get a topical cream listed on the PBS, Michelle became interested in TSA’s work and how it was improving the quality of life for people with TSC.

 Georgina Schilg – Committee Member